ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Conclusion

-It depends on the clients enviroment wether Angular should be chosen.
+It depends on the clients environment wether Angular should be chosen.
 You have to ask the right questions.
 Do you need Ionic for mobile applications or progressive web apps?
 Do you have a complex business logic in your project or a stand alone application?
 Do some Angular apps in the project already exist?
 Are there developers available who know Angular or TypeScript or a similar programming language?
 If one or more questions can be answered with yes, then Angular is a really good choice you can take.

 ---